 Yes.
-While I received affirmative message from Sweden, at the Netherlands, the alliance of Spain-France-League of the Protestant Prince-Electors of the Holy Roman Empire(*German Feudal Lords for short from now.) started a massive attack.
+While I received an affirmative message from Sweden, at the Netherlands, the alliance of Spain-France-League of the Protestant Prince-Electors of the Holy Roman Empire(*German Feudal Lords for short from now.) started a massive attack.

 Their numbers?
 40,000 Danish army, 70,000 troops of the German Feudal Lords, 60,000 Spanish army, and 40,000 French troops.
 And that was 210,000 in total.

-Meanwhile, the United Kingdom’s soldiers and hired mercenaries stationed in the Netherlands were only 160,000.
+Meanwhile, the United Kingdom’s soldiers and mercenaries stationed in the Netherlands were only 160,000.
 It was the first time that the United Kingdom was outnumbered in a number of troops.

 To be specific, the Danes and the Germans attacked the east side of the Netherlands via Rhineland while the Spanish and French attacked from the south.
 In short, it was a two-front war, although its’ battlefield was much shorter than the 2nd Reich in WW1 or Nazi Germany in WW2.